open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/deployment/upgrade/index.md

 ### Python SDK Submodules name change
 - **`metadata.test_suite.*`**: this submodule has been renamed `metadata.data_quality.*`.
 You can view the full change [here](https://github.com/open-metadata/OpenMetadata/pull/10890/files)
 - **`metadata.orm_profiler.*`**: this submodule has been renamed `metadata.profiler.*`.
 You can view the full change [here](https://github.com/open-metadata/OpenMetadata/pull/10350/files)

-## Backup Metadata

-Before upgrading your OpenMetadata version we recommend backing up the metadata.

-The source of truth is stored in the underlying database (MySQL and Postgres supported).
-You can refer to the following guide for our backup utility:

-{% inlineCalloutContainer %}
-  {% inlineCallout
-    color="violet-70"
-    icon="luggage"
-    bold="Backup Metadata"
-    href="/deployment/backup-restore-metadata" %}
-    Learn how to back up MySQL data.
-  {% /inlineCallout %}
-{% /inlineCalloutContainer %}

-## Upgrade your installation

-Once your metadata is safe, follow the required upgrade instructions:

-{% inlineCalloutContainer %}
-  {% inlineCallout
-    color="violet-70"
-    icon="fit_screen"
-    bold="Upgrade a Kubernetes Deployment"
-    href="/deployment/upgrade/kubernetes" %}
-    Upgrade your Kubernetes installation
-  {% /inlineCallout %}

-  {% inlineCallout
-    color="violet-70"
-    icon="celebration"
-    bold="Upgrade a Docker Deployment"
-    href="/deployment/upgrade/docker" %}
-    Upgrade your Docker installation
-  {% /inlineCallout %}
-  {% inlineCallout
-    color="violet-70"
-    icon="storage"
-    bold="Upgrade a Bare Metal Deployment"
-    href="/deployment/upgrade/bare-metal" %}
-    Upgrade your Bare Metal installation
-  {% /inlineCallout %}
-{% /inlineCalloutContainer %}